-The Activism Award rewards a practice, individual or organisation whose actions are helping to bring about social change.
+The Activism Award rewards a practice, individual or organisation whose work is moving the needle on critical issues.

 The Activism Award is free to enter.

 This year’s award is being supported by Heatherwick Studio.

 |Goals||Please describe your activism and goals.
 How are your actions being of benefit?
 How are you using your knowledge and resources to help solve problems?
 What is unique to your contribution as architects/engineers rather than as involved citizens?|

 |Audience||How are you reaching your audience?
 How are you putting pressure on decision makers to further your cause?
 Please list your most effective digital communication channels, such as social media and blogs.|